 The European Green Capital for 2016

 (The following is a guest post from Bob Ramsak, the journalist/photographer behind the PiranCafe travel blog.
 You can also follow Bob’s adventures on Facebook, Twitter and Instagram.
-If you’re a travel blogger interested in guest posting on GGT, please email pitches to Bret [email protected] We do not accept guest posts from for-profit companies.)
+If you’re a travel blogger interested in guest posting on GGT, please email pitches to Bret Love at [email protected] We do not accept guest posts from for-profit companies.)